1dv031/syllabus/seminars/part_2/seminar.md

 ## Presenting the findings at the seminar

 At the seminar we will discuss your findings from the questions above.
-Since there are a lot of questions and five members to each seminar group, some questions will probably be left out - but you cannot tell which before hand so you should be able to answer the questions above.
+Since there are a lot of questions and up to six members to each seminar group, some questions will probably be left out - but you cannot tell which before hand so you should be able to answer the questions above.
 Remember that a constructive contribution to the discussion is more important than "being right".

 A few pointers: